Install Medusa Backend

 After these three steps and in only a couple of minutes, you now have a complete commerce engine running locally.
 You can test it out by sending a request using a tool like Postman or through the command line:

-You can learn more about configuring your backend and loading environment variables in the Configure your Backend documentation.
+Learn about configuring your backend and loading environment variables.